 Medicaid Drives Upward Trend in Public Funding for Family Planning Services

-Notably, the most recent findings on levels of public funding for family planning, for FY 2010, predate a wave of ideologically and fiscally motivated attacks by conservative federal and state policymakers in 2011 on family planning programs and providers and on Medicaid more broadly.6,7 Those attacks have the potential to undermine the family planning safety net in specific states and nationwide.
-The consequences would be serious: Together, this safety net helps provide family planning and related services to millions of low-income women and men each year.
-It enables women and couples to avoid about two million unplanned pregnancies annually, pregnancies that, whether resulting in an abortion or a birth, would have a real impact on individuals, families and society.8—Adam Sonfield
+Notably, the study’s findings for fiscal year 2010 on levels of public funding for family planning predate a wave of ideologically and fiscally motivated attacks by conservative federal and state policymakers in 2011 on family planning programs and providers and, more broadly, on Medicaid.
+Those attacks have the potential to undermine the family planning safety net in specific states and nationwide.